-ICAO Annex 6 - Operation of Aircraft Part I contains standard and recommended practices (SARPs) for operation of commercial air transport, which covers flight crew requirements.
+ICAO Annex 6 - Operation of Aircraft Part I contains standard and recommended practices (SARPs) for operation of commercial air transport which covers flight crew requirements.
+It is no longer considered necessary to differentiate between the SARPs for scheduled and non-scheduled operations.
 The Annex requires operators to establish and maintain approved ground and flight training programmes which ensures that all flight crew members are adequately trained and qualified to perform their assigned duties.